Program MakeMap

 Index Home

-This program can generate a Google Earth kml-file to show the photo locations of a photo album made with the jAlbum program.
-It is also possible to generate a Google Maps web-page to show these locations.
-By clicking on the way-points on the map, a thumbnail of the picture exposed on that place is showed.
-If you click on the thumbnail or the link below the thumbnail, the corresponding slide page will be opened.
+MakeMap can generate a Google Earth KML file that displays the photo locations of a jAlbum photo album.
+It can also create a Google Maps web page showing these locations.
+When you click a waypoint on the map, a thumbnail of the photo taken at that location is shown.
+Clicking the thumbnail—or the link below it—opens the corresponding slide page in the album.

-You can download this free program from the software download page of my website.
+You can download this free program from the software download page on my website.

-View an example of a generated map with Google Maps or open this album and click on the 2nd button from the left or download the map.kml file (3th button from the left ) for the Google Earth program.
+View an example of a generated map using Google Maps, or open this album and click the second button from the left.
+You can also download the map.kml file (add “map.kml” to the end of the album URL) for use in Google Earth.

-If you open this album and click on the 4th button from the left with the text "OpenStreetMap" an OpenStreetView map wil be showed.
+If you open this album and click the third button from the left labeled “OpenStreetMap”, an OpenStreetMap view will be shown.

-These maps show also the tracks generated by a GPS or a smartphone navigation App like Wikiloc..
-These tracks are added via the Google Earth program after the conversion of the gpx-tracklog file to a kml-file with my program ConvertTrack.
+These maps can also display tracks recorded by a GPS device or a smartphone navigation app such as Wikiloc.
+For Google Maps, tracks are added via Google Earth after converting the GPX tracklog to a KML file using my ConvertTrack program.

 OSM tracks

-You should make a link to this map page (as a new page) from the index page as you see here for the PhotoSwipe skin or here for the Tiger skin.
-With the PhotoSwipe, the FancyBox, the LightGallery and Slide Show 4 skin you can enter the link on the Links tab.
+You should create a link to this map page (as a new page) from the index page, as shown here for the PhotoSwipe skin, or here for the Tiger skin.
+With the PhotoSwipe, FancyBox, LightGallery, and Slide Show 4 skins, you can enter this link on the Links tab.

-Notice that after the lightbox has been opened, you can return to the map by clicking the close button with my skins, the Slide Show 4 skin, the FancyBox Skin, the PhotoSwipe Skin and the LightGallery Skin, because these skins know that the lightbox has been opened from a map.
-However if you do this with the other skins, the thumbnails page will be opened.
-So to return to the map with these skins you have to use the Browser Back button or the Browser Close button.
+Note that after the lightbox has been opened, you can return to the map by clicking the close button when using my skins, the Slide Show 4 skin, the FancyBox skin, the PhotoSwipe skin, and the LightGallery skin, because these skins detect that the lightbox was opened from a map.

-To make the toolbar with the two buttons in a Tiger skin album you have to enter custom code in two places:
+To create the toolbar with the two buttons in a Tiger skin album, you must enter custom code in two places:

-Enter in the Sections / Custom content tab the next code:
+Enter the following code in the Sections / Custom content tab:

 <div class="HorNav">